 Eating out in Ireland is expensive.
 I found myself frequenting supermarkets and the Dunnes/M&S Foodhall to get small dinners and snacks.
 In Dublin, I discovered Boojum, a takeaway Mexican place I also visited in Belfast.
 The only meal I had in a restaurant in Dublin was brunch at San Lorenzo’s.
 Our tour guide recommended the Coco Pops French Toast, which was as decadent as it sounds.
 Unfortunately the service at San Lorenzo’s was pretty much non-existent.

 Cork isn’t as popular as other Irish locations, but it quickly became my favourite place in Ireland.
+I highly recommend adding it to your Ireland itinerary.
 I got the train from Dublin to Cork, which was comfortable, efficient and only took three hours.
 But there are also buses between the two cities, with GoBus doing several daily transfers.

 There isn’t a lot to do in Cork, but my favourite activity was walking from my hostel along the river to Fitzgerald’s Park (don’t forget Daly’s Bridge).
 I then walked to the city in a different direction and walked past University College Cork and Saint Fin Barre’s Cathedral.
 The walk to the park looked very good in fall/autumn, as the pastel-coloured houses were perfectly reflected in the river.